Other Brands

 Minolta

 Manufacturer of excellent cameras and lenses but missed the professional camera market rather early.
-Had to merge with fellow camera manufacturers in order to survive.
+Made a deal with Leica to produce the Leicaflex cameras.
+Had to merge in 2003 with fellow camera manufacturer Konica in order to survive.
 Has also an interesting office equipment branch.
+In 2007 it left the camera market.

 Pentax